Chapter 45

 The apparition of Ben Kenobi quietly walked over to the communication desk.

-'Your mother Severini has told me, what you have achieved, Liane, for Ian means to you and ... to the future of Luke's Jedi Order.
+'Your mother Severini has told me, what you have achieved, Liane, for Ian means a lot to y.. to the future of Luke's Jedi Order.
 You care about Ian, don't you?'

 Flabbergasted Liane looked at the bluish image in front of her.

-"Yes, I very fond of him, I've told you before, Ben, but why is he also important to the new Jedi Order?
-Luke has plans to go to Dagobah with Ian.
-He will become the next fully trained Jedi?
-Leia is very fond of Ian too.
-She told me, that Ian has become her trusted companion during the time she missed Han.
+"Yes, I very fond of him, I've told you before, Ben, but why is he important to Luke's new Jedi Order?
+Yes, Luke has plans to go to Dagobah with Ian.
+He will become the next fully trained Jedi.
+I had a Force vision, Ben, in which Ian was doing the Illum-meditation to assemble his own lightsaber.
+That means that Ian will be a Jedi Knight soon, right.
+Leia, his master, is very fond of Ian too.
+She told me, that Ian became her trusted companion during the time she missed Han.
 She says, that he will be a great Jedi Knight."

 The apparition of Ben Kenobi smiled serenely at Liane's enthusiastic words about her friend Ian Tydon.